 Low Histamine Waldorf Salad served in leaf

-Low Histamine Waldorf Salad Recipe (Also Low Lectin, Medium Oxalate, and with Low Salicylate Options!)
+Low Histamine Waldorf Salad Recipe (also Low Lectin, Medium Oxalate, with Low Salicylate option)

 I regularly eat Rosemary Chicken Salad and Low FODMAP Baru Nut Crusted Chicken Over Salad for lunch.